The Secret to Blind Tasting? Learn The “Tasting Grid”

 The wine tasting grid is a list of wine characteristics based on visual, aromatic, and taste information.
 Trained tasters use the grid as a system to mentally separate aromas, flavors, and tastes to reveal the identity of a wine.

 As it turns out, the grid is not only good for blind tasting.
 It’s also essential to understanding what makes great wine.

 If you’re serious about wine, the tasting grid changes the way you think about wine.

 I was first introduced to the tasting grid after passing the Court of Masters Certified exam in 2010.

-At that point in my career, I’d managed to cobble-together my own system of blind tasting that had taken me pretty far.
-In fact, I’d already tagged an award on my belt as runner-up in Ruinart’s Chardonnay challenge earlier that year.
+At that point in my career, I’d managed to cobble together my system of blind tasting that had taken me pretty far.
+I’d already tagged an award on my belt as runner-up in Ruinart’s Chardonnay challenge earlier that year.

 Still, if I was going to get in the major leagues, I needed to improve my tasting game.
 I joined a tasting group in Seattle.